-2) If you call outside our regular office hours, you may leave a message and a staff member will contact you in the morning to assist with your problem.
-During Christmas holidays the repair may sometimes be delayed for 2-3 weeks or until the office re-opens.
+2) If you call outside our regular office hours, you may leave a message and a staff member will return your call as soon as possible.

-3) If the patient is experiencing discomfort some practical tips are provided below to help you manage your orthodontic problem until you are able to see your orthodontist.
+3) If the patient is experiencing discomfort some practical tips are provided below to help you manage your orthodontic problem until you are able to have it repaired.

 * If, for some reason, you are unable to schedule an appointment to see us (for example if you are travelling or if our office is closed during staff conferences or holiday periods), your local dentist can often assist with your problem.

 * We advise that your dentist adjust or remove any irritating factor.
 We are not concerned about damage to the braces in this case; the priority is to provide patient comfort and relief.
 The proper repair to the braces can then be scheduled within the next few days or weeks when our office re-opens.

 If a patient has received a blow or trauma to their mouth, such as a sport injury, it is important that you see your regular dentist BEFORE you contact Hills Orthodontics.
 Your dentist will do the appropriate diagnostic tests and provide first aid for any damaged teeth.
 You can then contact your orthodontist to arrange a repair of any damage to the braces.